 '''

 x[1] = 1.2

 x[1]

 1

 x[1] = 1.2j

+Traceback (most recent call last):

+...

 TypeError: can't convert complex to int

 '''

 Unlike some of the references (such as array and mask indices) assignments are always made to the original data in the array (indeed, nothing else would make sense!).
 Note though, that some actions may not work as one may naively expect.
 This particular example is often surprising to people: